-Although for most people fennel is a great, healthy vegetable choice, people with certain medical conditions may have to limit or avoid the consumption of fennel.
-Some people may be allergic to certain spices, therefore should avoid consuming fennel seeds.
+Although for most people fennel is a great, healthy vegetable choice, people with certain medical conditions may have to limit or avoid the consumption of this herb.
+Some people may be allergic to certain spices and therefore should avoid consuming fennel seeds.

 Due to the high potassium content, those with kidney disease should limit the amount of fennel they eat.
-People taking beta-blockers, which is typically prescribed to help control blood pressure, can also have elevated potassium levels and may need to avoid fennel.
-(21)
+People taking beta-blockers, which are typically prescribed to help control blood pressure, can also have elevated potassium levels and may need to avoid fennel.